The Best Ski Resorts for Night Skiing in North America

 Wachusett, Massachusetts

-Located an hour from Boston, Wachusett offers nighttime skiing and boarding from 7-9:30 p.m. nightly from mid-December until mid-March.
+Located an hour from Boston, Wachusett offers nighttime skiing and boarding from 7-9:30 p.m. nightly from late-December until early-March.
 Note that exact closing times can sometimes vary, so Wachusett recommends checking their snow report before arriving.
-A night-only ski pass is offered for $299 in 2024.
+A night-only ski pass is available for $349 for use from December 25th through March 8, 2025.

 » View Wachusett Lodging Options